 - F1+ £12m

-- F1 £10m
+- F1 £10m.

 - UK Local Authorities £10m

 - Debt Management Agency £10m

-Please note additional frictional cash balances may be held in the Council's current account (currently with the Royal Bank of Scotland).
+Please note additional frictional cash balances may be held in the Council's current account (Royal Bank of Scotland).
+As Royal Bank of Scotland's credit rating has been downgraded to F2, we will not actively use them for investment purposes.